 Are you engaged in student-faculty research, serving as a capstone consultant, supervising an independent study project, etc.?
 If so, most of the information you will need can be found on the page for instructors.

-Your electronic signature is required in order for student proposals to be submitted in Mentor.
-Be on the lookout for email notifications that your student’s proposal is ready to be reviewed and submitted.
+Your electronic signature is required for submission of student proposals in Mentor.
+Be on the lookout for notifications that your student’s proposal is ready to be reviewed and submitted.

 When might you be called upon to serve as a faculty supervisor?